Design Competitions: What to do after the winner has been announced

 The next step is to create two to three print coordinates that support your main print.
 Your coordinates should share a consistent hand-feel, texture and color palette with your design entry.

 3. Show the final product

 The final step is to show how you intended the prints to be used.
 You can do this through sketches or product mockups, whichever option is the easiest.
 Did you visualize the entry being used on a tablecloth or a designer dress?
 How do the print coordinates now fit into the picture?

 By taking these extra steps you can turn your entry into a win for your portfolio.
 Your time is precious so try to make the most of every design!

-To learn more about creating successful print collections check out The Sellable Sketch.
+To learn more about creating successful print collections check out The Sellable Sketch, now included in Textile Design Lab membership.
 This course has taught hundreds of designers the elements that lead to a successful print collection.